adamaviv/si485h-f18/tools/README.md

   off.
 Just put it in your source directory and fire away.
 It doesn't not handle dependencies, though, so sources should be self contained.

+* [hexify.sh](hexify.sh) : A tool to convert a compiled assembly program into a hex string for use in an exploit.